ghumphr/brainuploader/docs/README.md

 ## Identity Thief
-As an identity thief, I want to steal personal information from other users on the website to use for fraudulent impersonation.
+As an identity thief, I want to steal personal information from users on the website to use for fraudulent impersonation.

 ### Mitigation Criteria
 - All passwords should be hashed